 This shop has been compensated by Collective Bias, Inc. and it’s advertiser.
 All opinions here are mine alone.

-Mini Ice Cream Cake Trifles will have the kids, and adults begging for dessert to be served!
+Mini Ice Cream Cake Trifles will have the kids and adults begging for dessert to be served!
+A little creativity goes a long way in this dessert!

 I’m always trying to put a spin on things, even when it comes to my lack of baking ability.
 But using a few store bought ingredients and adding a little creativity can help get something sort of homemade looking like you spent all day making it.